 The Little New Year ( ‘小年--Xiaonian’ in Chinese, also called the Minor New Year’s Day), usually falls a week before the lunar New Year.
-In 2023, it falls on Jan.14.
+In 2025, it falls on Jan.22 in northern part of China and Jan.23 in the southern part of China.
 The Chinese Little New Year is not a fixed festival as it varies with local customs.
 Folk activities during the Little New Year mainly include sweeping dust and worshipping Kitchen God.
 So, the day is also called the Festival of the Kitchen God (the deity who oversees the moral character of each household).
 Chinese Little New Year means that Chinese people begin to prepare special purchases for the Spring Festival and are ready to spend a clean Spring Festival.
 Also, it suggests a new year with a new image and expresses the good wishes of Chinese people to ring out the Old Year and ring in the New Year.

 Origin of the Festival